remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 |0.000000|Speed limit (80km/h)|
 |0.000000|No vehicles|
 |0.000000|Speed limit (30km/h)|

+  - So for first image, the model is very confident it is a stop sign with a 1.0 probability, and no other sign predictions come even close to that number (They all indicate 0 but due to display precision but looking at real numbers they are all 19 to 20 decimals).

 - image 1, labelized : "Priority road", got top 5 traffic sign predictions :